lawmurray/doxide/docs/writing.md

 # Writing

-Entities in C++ source code (e.g. classes, functions, operators, variables, macros) are documented by adding a *documentation comment* immediately preceding their declaration, typically in a header file.
-A documentation comment begins with `/**` rather than the usual `/*`, but ends with the usual `*/`.
-New lines may optionally start with an extra `*` character.

-The documentation can be formatted with Markdown, and include *commands* using the syntax `@command`.
+Entities in C++ source code (e.g. classes, functions, operators, variables, macros) are documented by adding a *documentation comment* immediately before or after their declaration.
+Various conventions are supported to distinguish documentation comments from regular comments.
+The most basic is to put the comment immediately before the declaration style it as `/** ... */` rather than `/* ... */`.
+The contents of the documentation can be formatted with Markdown, and include various [commands](#commands) using the syntax `@command`.

 !!! example
     ```c++